Jammie Robinson: College career

 Robinson began his career at South Carolina.
-He was named a starter for the Gamecocks enter ing his freshman year and was named to the Southeastern Conference (SEC) All-Freshman team.
+He was named a starter for the Gamecocks entering his freshman year and was named to the Southeastern Conference (SEC) All-Freshman team.
 Robinson had 74 tackles with two tackles for loss, four passes broken up, and one interception as a sophomore.
 Robinson transferred to Florida State in 2021.
-He lead the Seminoles with 85 tackles and four interceptions in his first season with the team.
+He led the Seminoles with 85 tackles and four interceptions in his first season with the team.